shapeoko/Docs/content/tips.md

 * M5x0.8mm Tap and handle
 * Safety glasses
 * cable ties (100)
 * thread lock --- one can either use this after the fact to secure any nut which begins to loosen, or, if one isn't planning on upgrading the machine, one could use it everywhere (this may make fine-tuning more difficult --- use extra care in the assembly if going that route).
 An alternative would be to instead use lock washers or replace the nuts with nylon insert lock nuts.
+Note that thread locker must not be used on the cylindrical portion of the eccentric nuts --- these must be able to rotate to adjust the machine
 * razor blade (for stripping / cutting wires)

 There is one additional item: